q-m/q-m.github.io/_posts/2016-02-15-reading-excel-csv-with-ruby.md

 Again and again I hear someone explain about how they manage data and notice that somewhere spreadsheets play an important role.
 Very often, that's [Microsoft Excel](https://en.wikipedia.org/wiki/Microsoft_Excel).
 From big companies to small organisations like ours.
-And so it's surprising that it's such a hassle to reliable export data for use in other tools.
+And so it's surprising that it's such a hassle to reliably export data for use in other tools.

 What would be the most logical format to export to?
 [Comma separated values](https://en.wikipedia.org/wiki/Comma-separated_values) (CSV),